 - ensure appropriate exclusion of unwell staff and children from school or childcare.

-Annual vaccination is the most effective way of protecting against influenza and its complications, and is recommended for any person over 6 months of age.
+Annual vaccination is the most effective way of protecting against influenza and its complications and is recommended for any person 6 months of age and older.

 Promote good hygiene